 An online Sunday Times

-shows what’s obviously a Mac, said Lynne LaMaster.
+article shows what’s obviously a Mac, said Lynne LaMaster.

 The British group, DeaconBlue, are Mac users.
 In an

-on their Web site, it mentions that the lead singer’s home-based recording is equipped with a Power Mac G4 and ProTools software, according to Nathaniel Brockman.
+article on their Web site, it mentions that the lead singer’s home-based recording is equipped with a Power Mac G4 and ProTools software, according to Nathaniel Brockman.